LogtalkDotOrg/logtalk3/INSTALL.md

 In this case, there is no installation procedure other than uncompressing the sources (or cloning the git repository) into a convenient directory.
-Simply skip to the section below on setting the Logtalk environment variables and use the directory as the value for both the `LOGTALKHOME` and `LOGTALKUSER` variables.
+Simply skip to the section below on setting the Logtalk environment variables and use the directory full path as the value for both the `LOGTALKHOME` and `LOGTALKUSER` variables.

 * Installing for a single user with no administrative rights: